-Our efforts for effective change are measured by an increase in knowledge and a commitment to adopt healthier behaviors based on the information, educational materials, and services participants received during the Girls' Day Out event.
+Our efforts for effective change are measured by an increase in knowledge and a commitment to adopt healthier behaviors based on the information, educational materials, and services participants received during a Girls' Day Out event.
+The following data reflects the results of the pre- and post-surveys conducted at each Nourish to Flourish community event.
+Please note: "N" represents the number of respondents and "Q" represents the question.